fabferri/about-k8s/aks-hands-on/aks-07-mongodb/Readme.md

       storage: 20Gi
 ```
 The persistent volume defined in **mysql-pv.yaml** creates a volume using a **storageClassName: manual**. <br>
 **storageClassName: manual** is an arbitrary name as it does not require CSI driver to provision volume.
 It's an arbitrary name that you can used in PV/PVC with local volumes.
-Local volumes do not support dynamic provisioning; however a StorageClass should still be created to delay volume binding until a Pod is actually scheduled to the appropriate node.
+Local volumes do not support dynamic provisioning; however, a StorageClass should still be created to delay volume binding until a Pod is actually scheduled to the appropriate node.
 This is specified by the <ins>WaitForFirstConsumer</ins> volume binding mode.

 ```yaml
 apiVersion: storage.k8s.io/v1